DisCEdge: Distributed Context Management for Large Language Models at the Edge: Background and Related Work

-Tokenization converts raw input into numeric token sequences that models can process.
-This step is critical as it forms the bridge between human-readable text and the model's input format.
-Since tokenization is model-dependent, it is typically performed server-side where the model is hosted.
-The tokenization process can be computationally expensive, especially for large texts or multi-modal inputs (e.g., images, audio, video)~\cite{wen2025token}.

-Managing context in a tokenized format offers several advantages for distributed systems.
-As sequences of integers, tokens are more compact than raw text, reducing network transmission overhead between nodes.
-They can also be easily concatenated without repeated tokenization, avoiding redundant processing of session history that would otherwise occur with every request.
-Despite these benefits, tokenization should not be confused with embedding generation.
-Unlike embeddings—dense vectors capturing semantic meaning used in RAG systems~\cite{gao2023retrieval}—tokens are the direct input format for LLM inference.
+Crucially, text must be \textit{tokenized} into numeric sequences before processing.
+Tokenization is model-dependent and compute-intensive, particularly for large texts or multi-modal inputs~\cite{wen2025token}.
+However, managing context in tokenized form offers significant systems advantages: tokens are more compact than raw text and can be concatenated without re-processing.
+Unlike embeddings used in Retrieval Augmented Generation (RAG)~\cite{gao2023retrieval}, tokens are the direct input format for inference, allowing for efficient pre-processing and caching.